LanderU/ScriptsRPi2-BBB/README.md

 **Note**: change path of the images and device, on the script.

+## Change the branch

-If you need use BBB scripts, change to BBB branch,, `git checkout BBB`, or you can clone only the BBB branch: `git clone --single-branch https://github.com/LanderU/ScriptsRPi2-BBB`
+If you need use BBB scripts, change to BBB branch, `git checkout BBB`, or you can clone only the BBB branch: `git clone --single-branch https://github.com/LanderU/ScriptsRPi2-BBB`